Actuarial-Notes/Actuarial-Ontology/README.md

 This lack of consistent meaning introduces challenges when communicating actuarial information in different contexts like law, regulation, finance, and even with other actuaries.

 Effectively conveying meaning is a challenge both for humans and artificial agents.
-The "truthfullness" of artificial intelligence is a problem that ontologies can help solve by creating a common understanding of the structure of information.

 With these challenges as context, this project has 3 targeted benefits:
 1. Improve communication of actuarial concepts between actuaries and other agents.